 This tester involves very low-level signals, and it requires incredibly careful construction to provide meaning.
 Thus, it is not a project for the inexperienced.
-This present writeup is a preview of a longer work, which will hopefully contain more details.
+This "Preview" tester writeup was a preview of this project.
+This version is updated to include the schematic, shown here as Figure 6.